LNAcodes/quiz-app/README.md

-# Quiz App - Recap Project 1
+# CyberCheck - Quiz App (Recap Project 1)

 ## Description
-This is the layout version of a Quiz App created as part of the Web Bootcamp.
+This is the initial layout version of *Cybercheck*, a quiz app created as part of the Web Bootcamp.
-The quiz focuses on **Accessibility** and **Intersectional Cybersecurity**.
+The quiz focuses on Accessibility and Intersectional Cybersecurity.

+The project is being actively extended with JavaScript functionality and backend planning.

 ## Technologies
 - HTML